wswind/Ocelot-Performance-Test/README.md

  100%   3057 (longest request)

 ```
-The test at first time would be a little slow.
+The ab test at the first time would be a little slow.
 So It is not included in the test results.

 Test results varies according to machine environment